2011Scape/game/README.md

 ## Features

 - **Classic 2011 Experience**: Relive the nostalgia of 2011 RuneScape with a faithful emulation of the past.
-- **Modern Server Emulation**: Enjoy the stability and performance of modern server technology while keeping the core 2011 RuneScape experience intact.
+- **Modern Emulation**: Enjoy the stability and performance of modern technology while keeping the core 2011 RuneScape experience intact.
 - **Partial Content Available**: While we're still in the process of adding content, you can enjoy a selection of skills, NPCs, and combat mechanics from the 2011 era.
 - **Ongoing Development**: We're actively working on adding missing content such as quests, mini-games, NPCs, combat mechanics, bosses, and more to fully recreate the 2011 RuneScape experience.
 - **Community-Driven Progress**: Join an active community where player feedback helps guide the development and improvements of the server.